 It’s a Boy!

 When I bought this fabric range, I did not specifically think that they would become my baby’s quilt fabrics.
-But during the last years I kind of preserved them for a special project.
+But during the last few years, I kind of preserved them for a special project.
 Whenever I took them out from the fabric stash and looked at them, I decided that it was not time to cut them yet.
 They would be used for something special!

 And when I found out that I was pregnant, I knew the time had come.
 The only issue with my fabric collection was that it consisted of various prints in salmon orange and light mint green.
-Colors that were chosen for a girl rather than for a boy.
+Colors were chosen for a girl rather than for a boy.

 And we were expecting a boy!